Xantho hydrophilus: Description

 The carapace of Xantho hydrophilus reaches a width of 70 mm, and a length of up to 22 mm.
 The dorsal surface of the carapace has a smooth appearance to the unaided eye but on closer examination it can be seen to be finely granular.
 The antero-lateral edge of the carapace bears five blunt lobes.
-The chelipeds are large and robust and equal in size and lackspines or tubercles, the pereiopods (walking legs) are relatively short and rather stout.
+The chelipeds are large and robust and equal in size and lack spines or tubercles, the pereiopods (walking legs) are relatively short and rather stout.
 It is yellowish-brown, except for the tips of the chelae, which are black.
 X. hydrophilus closely resembles X. pilipes, from which it can be distinguished by the absence of fringes of setae on the second to fifth pairs of pereiopods (walking legs).
-Other key identification features are that the second to fourthth pairs of antero-lateral lobes are separated from each other by an inward pointing, wide and shallow depression, the postero-lateral margins of the carapace are bristly and the inner surfaces of the propodus has a broad, longitudinal pitted cavity.
+Other key identification features are that the second to fourth pairs of antero-lateral lobes are separated from each other by an inward pointing, wide and shallow depression, the postero-lateral margins of the carapace are bristly and the inner surfaces of the propodus has a broad, longitudinal pitted cavity.